jgauffin/Griffin.Data/docs/Configuration/HasOne.md

 ## Inheritance

-Inheritance is easy to create.
-You need to have two properties in your parent class, one to specify which type of child and one for the child itself.
+Inheritance is easy to configure.
+First, add two properties in your parent class, one to specify which child type and one for the child.
+The "child type" property can consist of anything, as you use it, and not the library, to determine the child type.

 ```csharp